UnearthedArcana/B_Spells/Log.md

 TO DO 6: RUN PROTECTIOn/REMOVAL BATCHES OVER CREATURES AND ITEMS

+TO DO 7: Modify tooltip.2da to give proper names to potions/wands (or is it just wands?)

+Version 0.88.22

+2018-11-23

+- Started Abundant Ammunition revision (needs a lot of work--see notes txt in main folder)

+- Updated Readme

+2018-11-22

+- Finished (first draft of) bonewand

+- First draft of Wand of Force

+- First draft of Potion of Farsight

 Version 0.88.21

 2018-11-21

 - Finished (first draft of) Animated Wand

+- Started Bonewand (B_WAN07.itm) Create second ability

 2018-11-20